JustYAMLGuys/history/README.md

 With a majority of 3 votes, the name decided for the group is Just YAML Guys.

-On 12 May 2023 at 12:17 The first message has been sent on our Slack channel!
+On 12 May 2023 at 12:17 The first message has been sent on our Discord channel!